joshl26/joshl26/README.md

 - 🤝 I value building meaningful professional connections and welcome networking opportunities.
 Feel free to explore my profiles across major social platforms.
 - 🎾 Outside of work, I enjoy outdoor activities such as canoeing, camping, and hiking.
 In the winter, I am an avid snowboarder.

 📫 Looking for someone to collaborate on a project?
-You can hire my services as an experienced hardware/software engineer: <br> josh@blackrock-engineering.ca
+You can hire my services as an experienced hardware/software engineer: <br> josh@joshlehman.ca

 ## Skills
 <div style="text-decoration: none;"  id="badges">